 Father teach me how to listen.
 Help me to be like Samuel who said, 'Speak for your servant is listening.'
 Let me be one of those who hear you in their heart.
 Help me to get used to the sound of your voice so that I can easily recognise when you're speaking to me.
 Help me to still and quieten my soul so that I can hear you more.
 Give me eyes to see and ears to hear.

 Enjoy the adventure of learning to hear God's voice.
-My How To Hear God coaching guide is now available on Kindle and will soon be available in print
+My How To Hear God coaching guide is available on Kindle and as a paperback.